Terracotta Army — Guarding Warriors of the Mausoleum of the First Qin Emperor

 Disappeared Weapons

-Unearthed Terracotta Soldiers are with postures holding weapons, which are all disappeared.
+Unearthed Terracotta Soldiers are in postures holding weapons, all of which have disappeared.

-King Xiang Yu was suspected of having taken them away before setting the terracotta figures on fire; people believed he needed those valuable bronze or iron-made real weapons to arm his army.
+• King Xiang Yu is suspected of having taken them away before setting the terracotta figures on fire; people believed he needed those valuable bronze or iron-made real weapons to arm his army.

-It is also possible that the weapons of the Terracotta Warriors were made of wood and iron, which got corroded as time passed.
+• It is also possible that the weapons of the Terracotta Warriors were made of wood and iron, which corroded over time.

 Terra Cotta Soldiers Holding Disappeared Weapons

-Another possibility was that when the rebellious war against Qin outburst, the construction of Qin Shi Huang's mausoleum was still haven't finished yet.
+• Another possibility is that when the rebellious war against Qin erupted, the construction of Qin Shi Huang's mausoleum still hadn't finished.

-When an uprising army was approaching in 208 BC, a general of Qin used those real weapons to arm slaves working on building the Terracotta Army and commanded them to fight for Qin.
+When an uprising army approached in 208 BC, a general of Qin used those real weapons to arm slaves working on building the Terracotta Army and commanded them to fight for Qin.

 However, this newly armed army failed, Qin Shi Huang's mausoleum was finished and sealed in a hurry, and the Qin Dynasty ended in 207 BC.